corn-config/corn/README.md

 - An integer or float following an integer or float must be whitespace separated to tell where one ends and the next starts.
 - References to inputs must terminate with whitespace as otherwise the parser cannot tell where the name ends.
-- There must be whitespace between `key=value` assignments
+- There must be whitespace between `key=value` assignments (ie after each value and before the next key).

 This means the below is perfectly valid (although for general consistency and readability this is strongly not recommended):